cvillecsteele/mithras/website/handler_file.md

  * Required: false
  * Allowed Values: a valid path on the target host

+ If ensure=`"file"` or `"directory"`, the value of thie property may take one of three forms.
+If of the form `"scp://localhost/foo/bar"`, then the *local* file specified by the `src` is SCP'd to the remote host, to the value of `dest`.
+If of the form `"http://www.someplace.com/foo/bar"`, then from the remote instance, an HTTP GET request is performed to the value of `src`, and the contents of the response are written to `dest`.

- The path of the file to link to (applies only to ensure=`"link"`).
+ If ensure=`"link"`, specifies the path of the file to link to.
  Will accept absolute, relative and nonexisting paths.
 Relative paths are not expanded.

+ ### `content`

+ * Required: false
+ * Allowed Values: a string of file contents to be written

+ If ensure=`"file"`, the value of this property (presumably a string) will be written to `dest`.